yellobyte/TLV320DAC3101/README.md

 A very good point to start from is Texas Instrument's [**COEFFICIENT-CALC — Coefficient Calculator For Digital Biquad Filters**](https://www.ti.com/tool/COEFFICIENT-CALC) with graphical user interface (GUI).
 It targets TI's TLV320 product series and shows the filter curves of single and/or cascaded filter blocks, lets you play with frequency, gain, bandwidth, Q and even indicates if a setting becomes unstable.
 It calculates all filter coefficients for you and makes it very simple to get good results quickly.

-Then take the calculated filter coefficients (N0, N1 & D1 for 1st order filters and additionally N2 & D2 for 2nd order filters) and program them into a IIR/BiQuad filter block with function setDACFilter().
+Then take the calculated filter coefficients (N0, N1 & D1 for 1st order filters and additionally N2 & D2 for 2nd order filters) and write them into the IIR/BiQuad filter block(s) with function setDACFilter().

 In case you need to calculate and change the coefficients dynamically while your program is running you can first call calcDACFilterCoefficients() before writing them with setDACFilter().